 Forecasting and budgeting

-Having an established compensation strategy contributes to your ability to predict costs for increasing head count and providing salary increases.
-It also helps avoid situations where pay decisions may be inconsistently applied or it may be tempting to pay a candidate beyond a defined salary range—which is likely to erode internal equity and, as a result, contributes to pay dissatisfaction with existing employees.
+Having an established compensation strategy contributes to your ability to predict costs for increasing headcount and providing salary increases.
+It also helps to avoid situations where pay decisions may be inconsistently applied.
+While it may be tempting to pay a candidate beyond an established salary range, it can easily lead to a ripple effect of having to make pay adjustments to address employee dissatisfaction and internal pay equity.

 Attracting new talent